maratai/craftery/games/game_design_general.md

 General game design, ludology, etc that might apply to video games, TTRPGs, board games, etc.

+# Game Design: Board and Tabletop Games
+- Geoffrey Engelstein and Isaac Shalev. *Building Blocks of Tabletop Game Design: An Encyclopedia of Mechanisms*, 2nd ed.

-# Game Design and Ludology: General
+# Game Design: General
 - Johan Huizinga. *Homo Ludens: A Study of the Play-Element in Culture*.
 If you need to write about game design and theory in an *academic* sense, this book is impossible to escape.
 - Patrick Jagoda. *Experimental Games: Critique, Play, and Design in the Age of Gamification*.
 - Richard Lemarchand.
 Foreword by Amy Hennig. *A Playful Production Process: For Game Designers (And Everyone)*.
 2021.